ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 Several people stated that Solidity is the right tool for what they are working on and that they like the focus on smart contracts and Solidity being a "special purpose tool" for it.

 Other features and aspects that have been mentioned repeatedly as cherished and appreciated are:
-- Mappings
+- Mappings.
-- Human readability
+- Human-readability.
-- Structs
+- Structs.
-- Modifiers
+- Modifiers.
-- Strong-typing
+- Strong-typing.
-- JS-likeness
+- JS-likeness.
-- Assembly access
+- Assembly access.
-- SafeMath by default
+- SafeMath by default.
-- Good library support
+- Good library support.
-- C++-likeness
+- C++-likeness.
-- SMTChecker
+- SMTChecker.
-- Composability
+- Composability.
-- Immutability
+- Immutability.
-- ABI Encoder V2
+- ABI Encoder V2.
-- Explicitness
+- Explicitness.
-- Inheritance
+- Inheritance.
-- Compact code size
+- Compact code size.
-- Syntax
+- Syntax.
-- Steady improvement of the language
+- Steady improvement of the language.

 #### Most Dreaded or Disliked Features

-The currently most dreaded aspect about Solidity is clearly debugging, followed by a lack of Solidity libraries.
+The currently most dreaded aspect of Solidity is clearly debugging, followed by a lack of Solidity libraries.

 Respondents also complain about inheritance conflicts and the need to write more specific code in assembly / low-level code.

 Other aspects and features that have been mentioned repeatedly as dreaded or disliked are:
-- Error handling
+- Error handling.
-- Memory management
+- Memory management.
-- Frequency of breaking changes and dependencies breaking
+- Frequency of breaking changes and dependencies breaking.
-- Contract & stack size limits
+- Contract & stack size limits.
-- Inconsistency with other languages
+- Inconsistency with other languages.
-- ABI encode
+- ABI encoding.
-- Unclear gas usage / gas inefficiency
+- Unclear gas usage / gas inefficiency.
-- Tooling
+- Tooling.
-- Complexity
+- Complexity.
-- Recompiles failing due to metadata
+- Recompiles failing due to metadata.
-- Verbosity
+- Verbosity.
-- Dynamic array handling
+- Dynamic array handling.
-- Testing
+- Testing.

 #### Most Anticipated Features